Surgery

 • Help getting to and from hospital Can you ask someone to take you and bring you home from hospital as you will be unable to drive (remember to ask your breast consultant when you are likely to be driving again).

-When packing your bag for the hospital stay, you may wish to include items such as:
+When packing your bag for the hospital stay to feel as prepared as possible, you may wish to include items such as:

 • Wash bag of toiletries such as toothbrush, toothpaste, regular facial toiletries or face wipes, soap, dry shampoo.
 An electric toothbrush requires less movement so might be worth using.